Deploy network policies with CKS

 ## Create a default deny policy for your namespace

 By default, Pods in Kubernetes can communicate freely.
-In CoreWeave environments, this is mitigated by a defense-in-depth architecture (hardware isolation, Cilium default policies), but explicit Kubernetes network policies are still recommended for application-level segmentation.
+CoreWeave mitigates this with a defense-in-depth architecture (hardware isolation, Cilium default policies), but you should still apply explicit Kubernetes network policies for application-level segmentation.

 This policy blocks all ingress and egress traffic to Pods in the namespace unless specifically permitted: